 Manufacturing valuations

-Manufacturing valuations typically include some consideration of the fixed assets held by the entity and the rate of return required on those assets.
-Related manufacturing valuation considerations include the current utility rate for the equipment, the potential capacity of the equipment, the age and state of the equipment and the ongoing capital maintenance costs as well as the reinvestment costs for growth.
+Manufacturing valuations typically require an analysis of the capital assets held by the entity and the rate of return required on those assets.
+Other key considerations include the current utility and potential capacity of the assets, the age and state of the assets and the ongoing capital maintenance costs as well as the capital expenditure required for growth.

-Other key manufacturing valuation components include the level of domestic and overseas competition, competitive advantage, intellectual property and brand, product mix, customer breakdown, supplier and supplier agreements, exposure to and outlook for exchange rates and commodity prices, stock and working capital requirements.
+Other key issues may include the level of domestic and overseas competition, competitive advantage, future demand and supply, intellectual property and brand, product mix, customer concentration, supplier agreements, legislation and licensing issues, exposure to and outlook for exchange rates and commodity prices, and working capital requirements.

 Experience